FabDonRixos/Awesome-Arts/README.md

 - [React vite](https://vite.dev/guide/): The best React-based framework in the universum.
 - [TypeScript](https://www.typescriptlang.org/): A programming language that adds static typing to JavaScript.
 - [Sass/Scss](https://sass-lang.com/guide/): A preprocessor, that interpreted or compiled into CSS,
-- [vite-plugin-svgr](https://www.npmjs.com/package/vite-plugin-svgr): A Plugin to transforme SVGs to React Components.
+- [vite-plugin-svgr](https://www.npmjs.com/package/vite-plugin-svgr): A Plugin to transform SVGs to React Components.
 - [Eslint](https://eslint.org/): Static code analysis tool to find problematic patterns inside JavaScript / TypeScript

 # `📧` Get in contact